Jack Montgomery: World War II: Gallantry on the Beaches of Anzio by Michael P. Spradlin

 Image result for thirty minutes over oregon

 Summary: On September 9, 1942, Nobuo Fujita set out on a mission to drop two bombs in Oregon, with the intention of setting a forest fire that would spread to nearby towns.
 The raid was successful, but only one bomb ignited, and the resulting fire was quickly contained.
 Residents of the town of Brookings, Oregon were somewhat alarmed to discover pieces of a Japanese bomb in a nearby forest.
 The mission was repeated a few weeks later, with similar results.
 After the war, Nobuo settled down in Japan, never telling anyone about his raids over America.
 In 1962, the Brookings Jaycees, trying to boost tourism, decided to track down the Japanese bomber pilot and invite him to America.
 For the first time, Nobuo told his family about his role in the war, and the whole family traveled to Oregon, not sure about what to expect.
-Despite some protests, most of the townspeople welcomed the Japanese visitors with open arms, and the trip ended up being the first of four that Nobuo made; he also sponsored three Brookings high school to visit him in Tokyo.
+Despite some protests, most of the townspeople welcomed the Japanese visitors with open arms, and the trip ended up being the first of four that Nobuo made; he also sponsored three Brookings high school students to visit him in Tokyo.
 The day before he died in 1997, a town representative flew to Japan to make Nobuo an honorary citizen; a year after his death, his widow scattered some of his ashes in the Oregon town.
 Includes an author’s note and additional sources.
 40 pages; grades 1-6.

 Pros: Kids who are interested in World War II may pick this up, but there is a lot more to the story than just military history.
 It’s a tale of forgiveness and pacifism, and raises the interesting question about Nobuo: “He went from fighting to uniting.
 Which took more courage?’’
 An engaging story and meditation on war and peace.